Testato/TeraTerm/teraterm/trunk/release/LogMeTT_README.txt

                  =============================
                  (in reverse chronological order)

+2005-10-11 (Ver 2.7 Release 1)
+New features added:
+- The 3rd page of settings was added to LogMeTT Configuration Window.
+Press 'Next' button 2 times to reach it.
+The page contains default settings for Colors and Logging for newly created connections.
+- Teraterm.ini color settings were added to the set of predefined color schemas on Colors tab.
+- The whole algorithm of checking for updated versions via Internet was replaced.
+Manual check option was added to 'Help' menu.
+Also the interval to check for updates can be set on the first 'Settings' page.
+Available options are:  every day, every 3 days, every 7 days, every 14 days, every 30 days, never.
+At maiden installation the option 'Never' is selected by default (as per suggestion of PaVel).
+Before performing actual upgrade user will get the list of new features and bugs fixed in newly released version.
+Upgrade procedure will automatically shut down LogMeTT and start downloading new version of TeraTerm or LogMeTT.
+While upgrading TeraTerm user gets option to perform teraterm.ini backup.
+- 'waitregex' macro command and variable 'matchstr' were added to syntax ighlighter.
+- Both LogMeTT and Macro help files were updated.

+Bugs fixed:
+- The major problem with checking for newer releases introduced in the previous release was fixed.
+- If no default printer installed, application interface was crashing and error message was popping up all the time.
+- The problem with scheduler was fixed when day of the month setting was overwriting day of the week setting.
+Thanks to Victor for reporting.
+- Lots of other minor fixes and code optimisation.

+2005-08-08 (Ver 2.6 Release 1)
+New features added:
+- Print, Print Preview and Printer Setup functions were added.
+They are reachable from File menu of LogMeTT Configuration window and allow to print the macro associated to currently selected node.
+Functions are available only when Macro page is visible.
+- As per request of LogMeTT users the functionality of checking for updated versions of TeraTerm and LogMeTT was changed.
+LogMeTT now check for updates on startup and then once every 24 hours of running.
+This functionality can be disabled by selecting newly added checkbox "Do not connect the Internet to check for newer versions" on Settings page of Configuration window.
+- Help file was updated to reflect these new changes.
+Bugs fixed:
+- None.

 2005-07-31 (Ver 2.5 Release 7)
 New features added:
 - Additional option "Do not connect the Internet to check for newer versions"